-- Remove all jewelry - Do not smoke - Wear safety glasses, rubber gloves and a rubber apron - Work in a well-ventilated area - Do not allow tools to touch more than one battery terminal at a time - ALWAYS disconnect the negative (ground) cable first when replacing batteries to prevent sparks. - ALWAYS connect the negative cable last when installing batteries.
+- Remove all jewelry Do not smoke - Do not smoke - Wear safety glasses, rubber gloves and a rubber apron - Work in a well-ventilated area - Do not allow tools to touch more than one battery terminal at a time - ALWAYS disconnect the negative (ground) cable first when replacing batteries to prevent sparks. - ALWAYS connect the negative cable last when installing batteries.